-After the smashing success that was my Mother’s birthday on Saturday, we took Sunday to rest our still-full bellies down, and to give our sleepy selves a quiet day.
-We had a lazy morning, complete with the signature “house lattes,” and all but finished the World’s Best Coffee Cake.
+After the smashing success that was my Mom’s birthday on Saturday, we took Sunday to rest our still-full bellies down, and to give our sleepy selves a quiet day.
+We had a lazy morning, complete with the signature “house lattes,” and all but finished the World’s Greatest Coffee Cake.
 When we eventually pulled ourselves out of the kitchen, and got into presentable clothes, we went for a quick visit to check the building progress at the new house, and then visited Goose at the barn.

-All in all, they were probably the easiest little cakes for the effort exerted — they took all of about seven minutes to whip up and throw in the over (the cakes were ready to bake before the oven was even preheated!), and they tasted great!
+All in all, they were probably the easiest little cakes for the effort exerted — they took all of about seven minutes to whip up and throw in the oven (the cakes were ready to bake before the oven was even preheated!), and they tasted great!
 I didn’t think initially that you could tell the butter was browned, however I do think it contributed to the more sophisticated taste than what you’d typically find with plain-old banana bread.
 And the chocolate chips add an additional textural element, as well as some dark, sugary sweetness.
 The ganache was a total last-minute addition, but I would HIGHLY recommend it.
 I made traditional ganache, and then added an espresso sauce I’d used earlier in the weekend (a post on that to come soon too!) — it was a reduction of espresso, rum extract, and sugar.
 Mixed with the chocolate, it was rich and intense, and so wonderfully delicious.
 I was imaging it mixed into my morning coffee, or drizzled over my ice cream.
 But then it was gone…

 At any rate, I’m babbling tonight, so let’s just get to it, shall we?
 Here’s the recipe so you can try this too!
-No alterations this time:
+No alterations this time.

 (From Fine Cooking 68, pp. 44, Dec 1 2004)

 With love, and sugar!
 Until next time… enjoy!